Svenska Folkskolans Vänner: History

-Until 2012, the association owned Schildts publishing house, and after a publishing merger in 2012, it is the second-largest owner of the Finnish-Swedish publishing house Schildts & Söderströms which it owns together with Finlands Svenska Lärarförbund.
+Until 2012, the association owned Schildts publishing house, and after a publishing merger in 2012, it is the second-largest owner of the Finnish-Swedish publishing house Schildts & Söderströms, which it owns together with Finlands Svenska Lärarförbund.
 SFV also maintains Svenska studiecentralen ('the Swedish Study Centre'), which has its origins in the SFV Lecture Bureau, founded in 1919.
 From 1998 to 2015, SFV also ran Svenska produktionsskolan ('the Swedish Production School', Sveps) in Helsinki and Föregångarna in Vaasa, both of which were transferred to Folkhälsan Utbildning Ab on 1 August 2015.

 The seat of SFV is located in Helsinki but it has side operations in both Vaasa and Turku.
 The association is a member of the European Foundation Centre.
-As of 2017 the association has been chaired by Wivan Nygård-Fagerudd.
+As of 2017 the association's chair is Wivan Nygård-Fagerudd.

 Publications

-Since 1886, the association has published an annual calendar and since 1922 a member magazine, Svenskbygden, which since 2015 is called SFV-magasinet.
+Since 1886, the association has published an annual calendar, and since 1922 a member magazine, Svenskbygden, called SFV-magasinet since 2015.
 Four issues are published per year.
-Svenska Folkskolans Vänner sponsors the online version of the encyclopedia Uppslagsverket Finland, launched in 2009, which can thus be offered free of charge to readers.
+Svenska folkskolans vänner sponsors the online version of the encyclopedia Uppslagsverket Finland, launched in 2009, which can thus be offered free of charge to readers.